Lucas-rbnt/MGMT_conf/README.md

 # Once and for All!
 MRI-Based Deep Learning Tools for MGMT Promoter Methylation Detection: a Thorough Evaluation
 =========================================================================

-This repository contains the source code associated to the proposed paper.
+This repository contains the source code associated to the proposed paper [MRI-Based Deep Learning Tools for MGMT Promoter Methylation Detection: A Thorough Evaluation](https://www.mdpi.com/2072-6694/15/8/2253).

 To use this repository, it is highly recommended to create a dedicated python 3.9 environment.